gis-ops/tutorials/valhalla/Valhalla_Install_Ubuntu1804.md

 -   `protobuf-compiler` is the compiler for protobuf functions and works together with `libprotobuf-dev`.
 -   `libboost-all-dev` is needed by Valhalla to deal with graph and storage related tasks.
 -   `liblua5.2-dev` is needed by the build setup to run script files written in Lua.
+-   `spatialite-bin` for the spatialite support of Valhalla for building timezone and admin areas.
+-   `unzip` for unzipping files.
+It is used internally by Valhalla.

 ## 3. Fix the Ubuntu 18.04 exclusive `sqlite3-mod-spatialite` bug
 Ubuntu 18.04 has a bug of not linking `sqlite3-mod-spatialite` to the folder where Valhalla will look for it.